jarviscanada/jarvis_data_eng_talha/core_java/grep/README.md

 ```
 .*sampleRegexPattern*$ /home/dev/ /tmp/grep.out
 ```
-So our specified regex pattern here is `.\*sampleRegexPattern\*$` and we recursively searching in the `/home/dev/` folder.
+So our specified regex pattern here is `.\*sampleRegexPattern\*$` and we recursively search in the `/home/dev/` folder.
 Our program will go through all the lines in that directory recursively and search for lines that contain our regex pattern, and finally will output those matched lines to `/tmp/grep.out `

 ## Pseudocode